 - Products/Service Description Pages – as long as they are all current.

-- Pages Linked to Online Advertising like AdWords or Re-Marketing campaigns.
+- Pages Linked to Online Advertising like Google Ads.

 - Pages linked to Email Marketing campaigns sent recently – I would look at the last 6 months to be sure.

 - Call-To-Action Pages – Pages that contain forms, where you collect your sales leads.
-Don’t forget to include any follow up pages.
-For example, most forms will have an associated “thank you” page.
-A page where users are automatically re-directed once they submit their data.
+Don’t forget to include “thank you” pages.

 Don’t forget to address what is missing